 How do you get a 401k loan?

-Unlike most other loan applications, borrowing from your 401k is relatively simple and straightforward – and your credit score isn’t required for this type of loan.
+Unlike most other loan applications, borrowing from your 401k is relatively simple and straightforward – and your credit score isn’t a requirement for this type of loan.
 Most Human Resources departments can provide the paperwork you need to apply for the loan.

-Pros and Cons of getting a 401k loan
+Pros and Cons of Obtaining a 401k loan

 - No credit check to qualify